 The final leg of the trail takes us to Botanical Beach, the last trailhead which is also a pickup point for the bus shuttle that services the area.
 You have the option of doing the trail in reverse and start it from here and end it on China Beach.

 Cold water taps are available at the China Beach campgrounds, so it’s a great place to load up on water before starting the trail.
-There are streams along the trail but you will need to filter and boil the water before it would be safe for consumption.
-As a result, bring plenty of water containers, as well as your filter and filtration tablets.
+There are streams along the trail.
+But, you will need to filter and boil the water for safety.
+As a result, bring plenty of water containers, a filter, and filtration tablets.

-Since campfires are not allowed on the trail or campgrounds, it is best to bring ready to eat food or a portable stove.
-It is also advisable to hang your food at night to keep wildlife from getting to them.
+Since campfires are not allowed on the trail or in campgrounds, it's best to bring ready-to-eat food or a portable stove.
+It is also advisable to hang your food at night to keep wildlife from getting to it.
 Some campgrounds provide bear-proof containers.

-Depending on when you plan to make the hike, waterproof equipment is highly advised because of unexpected rains and you will need to navigate through creeks and beaches.
+Depending on when you plan to make the hike, waterproof equipment is highly advised, such as stuff sacks.
+Because of unexpected rains, you will need to navigate through creeks and beaches.
 A good pair of waterproof hiking boots would do you well as you trek through soil, water, and mud.
 Bring an extra pair of footwear just in case.
-You would also need to study a tide chart so that you could plan your hike safely.
-Finally, a lightweight tarp could be a life-saver.
+You will also need to study a tide chart so that you can plan your hike safely.
+Trekking poles can make the water crossings easier.
+A lightweight tarp could be a life-saver.

 You will not need permits but there is a $10 overnight fee per person, above 16 years old; and $5 for those 16 years old and younger.
 You will need to self-register at the trailheads and leave your envelopes in the registration boxes provided.